 For example, when levels of PFAS in analysed foods exceed specific values (trigger points) further investigations or risk management action may be required but this would depend on the relevant jurisdiction and the issues at the particular individual sites.

-24th Australian Total Diet Study Phase 2, which analysed perfluorinated compounds in a range of foods in the Australian diet, there were no detections for PFOA and only two detections for PFOS out of 50 foods tested.
-The concentrations of PFOS were at very low levels (1 part per billion) and similar to those reported internationally for the same foods.
+In the 24th Australian Total Diet Study (ATDS) Phase 2, which analysed perfluorinated compounds in a range of foods in the Australian diet, there were no detections for PFOA and only two detections for PFOS out of 50 foods tested.
+The concentrations of PFOS were at very low levels (≤1 part per billion) and similar to those reported internationally for the same foods.
 Foods were sampled from a range of different retail outlets representing the buying habits of most of the community, including supermarkets, corner stores, delicatessens, markets and takeaway shops.

 Previous work on perfluorinated compounds